-We also created a Base layer of models using the ‘staging’ concept from dbt to implement their best practice of limiting references to raw data.
-Our Base models serve as a one-to-one interface to raw sources.
+We also created a base layer of models using the ‘staging’ concept from dbt to implement their best practice of limiting references to raw data.
+Our base models serve as a one-to-one interface to raw sources.
 They don’t change the grain of the raw source, but do apply renaming, recasting, or any other cleaning operation that relates to the source data collection system.

 Model Ownership for Teams

-We knew that the tooling improvements of Seamster would be only one part of a greater data platform at Shopify.
+We knew that the tooling improvements of Seamster would only be one part of a greater data platform at Shopify.
 We wanted to make sure we’re providing mechanisms to support good dimensional modelling practices and support data discovery.

 In dbt, a model is simply a .sql file.
 We’ve extended this definition in Seamster to define a model as a directory consisting of four files:

-- base: data models that are one-to-one with raw data, but cleaned, recast and renamed
+- Base: data models that are one-to-one with raw data, but cleaned, recast, and renamed

-- application-ready: data that isn’t dimensionally modelled but still transformed and clean for consumption by another tool (for example, training data for a machine learning algorithm)
+- Application-ready: data that isn’t dimensionally modelled but still transformed and clean for consumption by another tool (for example, training data for a machine learning algorithm)

-- presentation: shareable and reliable data models that follow dimensional modelling best practices and can be used by data scientists across different domains.
+- Presentation: shareable and reliable data models that follow dimensional modelling best practices and can be used by data scientists across different domains

 With these two changes, a data consumer can quickly understand the data quality they can expect from a model and find the owner in case there is an issue.
 We also pass this metadata upstream to other tools to help with the data discovery workflow.